-Prior to commercial production from Alvopetro's properties, which is subject to the risks described in this section, Alvopetro anticipates making substantial capital expenditures for the acquisition, exploration, evaluation, delineation, development of and production from any potential project related to its properties.
-Significant capital expenditures will be required for the development of the Company's Caburé natural gas field, for development of the Company's Gomo natural gas project, to meet outstanding exploration work commitments, and for future development of the Company's Bom Lugar and Mãe-da-lua fields.
-These capital expenditures, along with the Company's ongoing general and administrative costs and operational expenditures are in excess of current cash balances.
-Future operations are dependent on the completion of a successful financing.
-There can be no assurance that debt or equity financing, or cash generated by operations will be available or sufficient to meet these and ongoing operational requirements or, if debt or equity financing is available, that it will be on terms acceptable to Alvopetro.
-The inability of Alvopetro to access sufficient capital for its operations could have a material adverse effect on Alvopetro's business, financial condition, results of operations and prospects, could result in the delay or indefinite postponement of further exploration, evaluation and development of Alvopetro's properties or the possible loss of its properties and could put at risk Alvopetro's ability to operate as a going concern.
-See Note 2 to the Corporation's audited consolidated financial statements for the year ended December 31, 2018 for additional information.
+The future operating performance and cash flows from operations are subject to the risks described in this section including timing of capital activities, regulatory approvals, reservoir performance, prevailing economic conditions and commodity prices, among other factors, many of which are beyond its control.
+Costs associated with future capital projects may be materially higher than expected.
+The Company's cash flow from operations will be in part dedicated to the payment of principal and interest on future amounts drawn and there can be no assurance that the Company will be able to repay the Credit Facility and fund all other ongoing operational and administrative expenditures and future development costs and additional financing may be required.
+There can be no assurance that debt or equity financing will be available or sufficient to meet these and ongoing operational requirements or, if debt or equity financing is available, that it will be on terms acceptable to Alvopetro.
+The inability of Alvopetro to access sufficient capital for its operations could have a material adverse effect on Alvopetro's business, financial condition, results of operations and prospects, and could result in the delay or postponement of further exploration, evaluation and development of Alvopetro's properties.

 Capital requirements are subject to normal capital market risks, primarily the availability and cost of capital.
 The extent to which Alvopetro will need to access additional funding will be subject to normal capital market risks, primarily the availability and cost of capital.
-Continuing improvement and sustainability of the global financial markets will be critical in determining the availability and cost of the debt and equity financing that may be required for development of Alvopetro's properties.

 Expectations for the future price of oil and gas will be an important factor in determining Alvopetro's ability to access debt financing at the time that this may become necessary.